Kiezer/hive-json-schema_with_serde/README.md

     java -jar target/json-hive-schema-1.0-jar-with-dependencies.jar file.json my_table_name s3_path

-Both print the Hive schema to stdout.
+Both would copy the schema into your clipboard.
+Paste it into your desired text editor for view/format/modify.

 #### Example: